 If you have $10,000 of debt and only make $10 an hour, you will have to allocate 1000 hours (or 25 weeks) of your life.
 Get rid of debt by using a debt repayment strategy, consolidation, refinancing or increase your income to afford additional payments.

-Do want to have more control over your time?
+Do you want to have more control over your time?
 Start making money with money and begin saving a portion of your income and investing some into long-term investments (like stocks, ETFs, index funds, etc).
-Find a micro-investing app in the marketplace.
+Find a brokerage or micro-investing app in the financial marketplace.

 How has YOLO impacted your life?
 Can you see how you can apply the new YOLO mindset into achieving your financial and life goals?

 Learn more about how you can shift your mindset and live your best life on the road to financial wellness.
-Get my latest book, You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.
+Get a copy of my book, You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.